Search Results

 This medicine is ONLY to be given to you through a vein either by intravenous infusion (IV) or intravenous injection (IV push).
 This medicine must not be given into the spine, epidurally (around the spinal cord) or into the brain.
 Serious harms have been reported when this medicine was given into the spine (intrathecal use).
 If you notice any pain in your back or legs during, or soon after this medicine is given, tell your doctor or nurse immediately.

-· You should not be treated with Cyklokapron if you have a history of convulsions.
-Your doctor must use the minimal dose possible to avoid convulsions while taking Cyklokapron.
+· If you have had convulsions, Cyklokapron should not be administered.
+Your doctor must use the minimal dose possible to avoid convulsions following treatment with Cyklokapron.

 Other medicines and Cyklokapron